jutivia/Word-Wrap-Kata/readme.md

 ## Constraints:
 1 <= string.length <= 10^4
 ####
-string consists only of lowercase English letters and ' '.
+string consists only of English letters and ' '.
 ####
 1 <= column <= 10^4